apiato/apiato/README.md

 ### What is `apiato`

+A flawless framework for building scalable and testable API-Centric Applications with PHP.

-**apiato** is a starter project, designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric Applications.
+**apiato** is designed to help you build scalable API's faster, by providing tools and functionalities that facilitates the development of any API-Centric App.

-apiato uses the best frameworks, tools and conventions in a very creative way to deliver a modern PHP Application.
+It uses the best frameworks, tools and conventions in a creative way to deliver a rich set of features in a modern PHP Application.

 Why!? setting up a solid API from scratch is time consuming (and time is money). apiato gives you the core features of robust API's, so you can focus on your business logic and deliver faster.